How to Design Durable Components for Electrical Systems

 Non-destructive testing methods

-After production, it is essential to inspect and not damage a part.
-Non-destructive testing (NDT): Non-destructive testing methods include X-ray imaging, ultrasonic scanning, and thermal imaging, which examine the inside of the component.
+After production, it is essential to inspect the part and avoid damage.
+Non-destructive testing (NDT): NDT methods include X-ray imaging, ultrasonic scanning, and thermal imaging, which examine the interior of the component.
 The techniques identify minute internal cracks, air pockets, or manufacturing faults that would only be apparent when the product fails.

 Future Trends in Component Design